All knots are trivial: a "proof" by sleight of hand: The magic

 \begin{rem}[Band surgery] A \textbf{band} for a link $L\subset \mathbb S^3$ is an embedding of a square $b\colon [-1,1]^2 \to \mathbb S^3$ that meets~$L$ precisely at two opposite sides, namely, $b^{-1}(L) = \{-1,1\} \times [-1,1]$.
 The \textbf{band surgery} of~$L$ along~$b$ is the link obtained from~$L$ by replacing $b(\{-1,1\} \times [-1,1])$ with $b([-1,1] \times \{-1,1\})$.

 \Cref{fig:band_surgery} illustrates that the sleight of hand in the knotholder trick may be interpreted as transforming the starting unknot by a band surgery, to produce a $2$-component link of the target knot and an unknot.
-The fact that this second component is indeed an unknot is a consequence of our insistence that the right hand move upwards during Step~\ref{setep:weave}. \end{rem}
+The fact that this second component is indeed an unknot follows from the right hand moving upwards during Step~\ref{setep:weave}. \end{rem}

+\begin{rem}[Moving up] Our insistence that the right hand move upwards during Step~\ref{setep:weave} is important for a few reasons.
+This requirement makes it so that the performer's right hand only needs to interact with the bits of string dangling from the left arm, which are easily accessible, as opposed to the portion of string below, which might get messily tangled up.
+Moreover, this prevents the left-over piece of string after Step~\ref{step:exchange} from getting tangled up with itself and the performer's arm. \end{rem}